LamPORE is a new assay, in advanced development, for the detection of the SARS-CoV-2 virus.

 As well as targeting three specific genes of the SARS-CoV-2 virus, a control target is included in the assay (actin).
 This acts as confirmation of successful sample collection, and is designed to show the user where a negative result is because of sample collection errors rather than the lack of presence of SARS-CoV-2.

 The prepared sequencing library is subsequently loaded onto a nanopore sequencing device, such as the GridION Mk1 or MinION Mk1C, and real-time analysis begins.
 When sequencing reads aligning to the SARS-CoV-2 genome and a control target reach a threshold number per sample, the sample can be classed as positive.

-LamPORE is the first assay that the Company has developed in-house with intended use in diagnostic applications, subject to relevant authorisations that the Company is currently pursuing.
+LamPORE is the first assay that the Company has developed in-house with intended use in diagnostic applications, subject to relevant regulatory clearances that the Company is currently pursuing.
 Oxford Nanopore is planning to deploy LamPORE for COVID-19 in a regulated setting initially on GridION and soon after on the portable MinION Mk1C.

-The LamPORE protocol will also be made openly available for research use on any Oxford Nanopore device.
+The LamPORE protocol will also later be made openly available for research use on any Oxford Nanopore device.

 How can I find out more?